Exploring the Potential for the Development of Care Co-operatives to Support Older People to Age Well at Home

 Funder and Project dates

-This project has been funded by the Irish Research Council’s New Foundations Programme and runs from December 2021 - September 2022.
+This project has been funded by the Irish Research Council’s New Foundations Programme from December 2021 - April 2023.

 Dr Carol Power (PI) Centre for Co-operative Studies, Cork University Business School; email email@example.com